hengestone/parasail_git/README.md

-# Parasail unauthorized
+# Parasail git
-Open source files from the Parasail 8 release.
+Open source files from the Parasail 8.4 release.

 # Getting started
 Following the instructions in `documentation/parasail_release_notes.txt -> BUILDING PARASAIL FROM SOURCES` on Ubuntu 19.10: